Matom23/London_Weather_EDA/README.md

 ## About

 A number of weather attributes were cleaned and compiled together to form a London Weather dataset as part of a Capstone project at BrainStation's Diploma Data Science Program.
-Based on the historical data, a question was asked on how well we could predict quantifiable precipitation in London using the aid of machine learning models.
-The final model could in turn be used as a baseline for building similar models for other cities as well.
+Based on the historical data, a question was asked on how well we could predict precipitation in London with the aid of machine learning models.

 ## Introduction